openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `serial_number`: REQUIRED.
 String containing the serial number of the certificate used to sign.

 `created_at`: OPTIONAL.
-The time the signature was created as ISO 8601:2004 `YYYY-MM-DDThh:mm[:ss]TZD` format.
+The time the signature was created as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format.

 ### Attachments {#attachments}

 During the identity verification process, specific document artefacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
 These artefacts can later be reviewed during audits or quality control for example.
 These artefacts include, but are not limited to:

-* scans of filled and signed forms documenting/certifying the verification process itself
+* scans of filled and signed forms documenting/certifying the verification process itself,
-* scans or photocopies of the documents used to verify the identity of End-Users
+* scans or photocopies of the documents used to verify the identity of End-Users,
-* video recordings of the verification process
+* video recordings of the verification process,
-* certificates of electronic signatures
+* certificates of electronic signatures.

 When requested by the RP, these artefacts can be attached to the Verified Claims response allowing the RP to store these artefacts along with the Verified Claim information.

 An attachment is represented by a JSON object.
 This specification allows two types of representations:

-#### Embedded
+#### Embedded Attachments

 All the information of the document (including the content itself) is provided within a JSON object having the following elements: